 Migraines attacks may be precipitated by variety of factors such as:

 - Disturbance in sleep

 - Allergies to certain types of substances like strong perfumes, skipping meals, are common precipitants.

 Headache usually begins in one spot and subsequently involves the whole of one side of the head.
 The pain is usually severe, and throbbing is associated with vomiting, photo-phobia, pallor, sweating and prostration, which may necessitate the patient taking to bed in a darkened room.

 According to ayurveda, precipitating factors cause vitiation of vata and kapha.
 Vitiated vata covers the kapha in the arterial wall.
 This vata avrita kapha affects the dhamanis of brain and decreases the circulation.
-This leads to headache and sensation of vomiting.
+This leads to headache, migraine and sensation of vomiting.
 Avrita kapha clears after vomiting and patient feels relief from headache.

 Ayurveda does not propagate short-term pain relief for Migraine patients.
 Rather, it believes in cleaning the body from within and eradicating the disease from its roots.
 Ayurvedic treatment of Migraine therefore is centred on the pacification of Pitta Dosha, and restoration of digestive function in the body.
 Nervine tonics are also recommended to enhance the ojas, relax the mind and give strength to the nervous system.
 Patients are given herbal medicines as well as customised diet and lifestyle plans in accordance with their body constitution and the root cause of disease.
 When the body’s digestion is enhanced, ama production gets controlled, leading to cleansing of manovahi strotas.
 As a result, patients can get long-term relief from the most chronic of pains